gabrielmNascimento/Cybersecurity-Portfolio/cybersecurity_learning_015.md

     Software Integrity Failures
     Data Integrity Failures

-  🔹 Software and Data Integrity Failures

 🔍 Reflection

-This room helped me to know some more about the security headers in HTTP Requests
+This room helped me to know some more about the most common security failures according to OWASP